tenable/terrascan/docs/integrations/argocd-integration.md

 '''bash
 docker pull accurics/terrascan_argocd:latest
 '''
-To use the precreated image of terrascan with argo cd, replace the <terrascan-image> seen in the hook yaml below with "accurics/terrascan_argocd:latest"
+To use the precreated image of terrascan to scan your argo cd application, replace the <terrascan-image> seen in the presync resource hook yaml below with "accurics/terrascan_argocd:latest"

+Insert the resource hook below as a yaml file to the source directory of your project repository.
+Argo-cd will trigger this resource hook everytime the sync operation is used.

 You can also map a slack notification script to the container which will send notifications to your Slack webhook endpoint after the embedded script scans the repo.